adamcobabe/mrv/doc/source/usage.rst

 ====
 Undo
 ====
-The MayaAPI, the very basis of MayaReVised, has limited support for undo as it clearly focuses on performance.
+The MayaAPI, the very basis of MRV, has limited support for undo as it clearly focuses on performance.
 Changes to the dependency graph can only be made through a utility which supports undo, but changes to values through plugs for instance  are not covered by that.
 To allow MRV to be used within user scripts, full undo was implemented wherever needed.
 This is indicated by the ``undoable`` decorator.
 Whenever a method which changes the state cannot be undone for whichever reason, it is decorated with ``notundoable``.

 As you are unlikely going to need undo support when running in batch mode or standalone, you can disable the undo system by setting MRV_UNDO_ENABLED to 0, which causes the undo implementation to completely disappear in many cases, which reduces the overhead considerably as well as the memory usage.